mostroverkhov/firebase-data-rsocket/readme.md

 # firebase-rsocket-server

-Provides non-blocking interface to firebase database
-Based on [reactivesocket-java](https://github.com/ReactiveSocket/reactivesocket-java) and [firebase-data-rxjava](https://github.com/mostroverkhov/firebase-data-rxjava)
+Provides non-blocking interface to firebase database using [rsocket](https://github.com/rsocket/rsocket)  protocol Based on [reactivesocket-java](https://github.com/ReactiveSocket/reactivesocket-java) and [firebase-data-rxjava](https://github.com/mostroverkhov/firebase-data-rxjava)
 #### Supported transports
 Tcp and udp at the moment.
 Server relies on `reactivesocket-java`, which also provides